Columbus Crew: Proposed relocation to Austin

-Haslam era and second MLS Cup (2018–present)
+Haslam era and two MLS Cups (2018–present)

 On October 12, 2018, the owner of the Cleveland Browns, Jimmy Haslam, released a statement stating he was in the process of buying the Crew, along with other local groups.
 MLS later released a statement stating their willingness to keep the Crew in Columbus, and that Precourt will get the rights to start a team in Austin if the deal goes through.
+As part of the deal, the lawsuit against Precourt was dismissed that day; the Modell Law remains untested as a result.

 On January 1, 2019, control of the Crew franchise was officially transferred to the Haslam family and longtime team physician Dr. Pete Edwards, who took full ownership of the club after reaching a deal with Precourt Sports Ventures LLC.
 The new ownership group also quickly announced that they would be building a new stadium for the Crew in the Arena District of downtown Columbus.

-The team then hired Tim Bezbatchenko as president from Toronto FC and Caleb Porter, previously with the Portland Timbers, as their new coach for the 2019 season.
-The 2019 season was a forgettable one as the Crew dealt with injuries throughout the season.
+The team then hired Tim Bezbatchenko as president from Toronto FC and Caleb Porter, previously with the Portland Timbers, as their new coach for the 2019 season, with previous head coach Gregg Berhalter having left to take the USMNT head coaching job.
+The 2019 season was a forgettable one as the Crew dealt with a myriad of injuries throughout the season, including a season ending ACL injury to Federico Higuaín.

 Before the start of the 2020 MLS season, the Crew made two major signings, bringing in new designated player Lucas Zelarayán and midfielder Darlington Nagbe.
 The team started out the season well, winning their group in the MLS is Back Tournament before going out in the round of 16 and finishing in third place in the Eastern conference and fourth place overall.
-After making a run in the playoffs, the Crew won their second MLS Cup just two years into the Haslam era, defeating Seattle Sounders FC 3–0 at Mapfre Stadium on December 12, 2020, in MLS Cup 2020.
+After making a run in the playoffs, the Crew won their second MLS Cup just two years into the Haslam era, defeating the Seattle Sounders 3–0 at Mapfre Stadium on December 12, 2020, in MLS Cup 2020.